LisaisonOS/debian/iso-builder/README.md

 ### 3. Wine Prefix
 A pre-configured Wine prefix is downloaded from SourceForge (~100MB).
 This provides a ready-to-use Wine environment for VARA and VarAC.

 **Note:** VARA and VarAC are NOT included due to licensing.
-Users must install them on first boot by running VarAC from the panel - it will download and run the official installer.
+Users must install them.

 ### 4. MOTD Banner
 Custom terminal message displayed on login.